gopikrish1202/HotelReservationSystem/README.md

 ## 📁 Project Setup:

-- Integration of .Java class files in Eclipse IDE.
+- Integration of .java class files in Eclipse IDE.
 - Utilization of the database.properties file for MySQL server information.
-- Establishment of a connection between Java code and the MySQL server using JDBC.
+- Establishment of a connection between Java code and the MySQL server using JDBC, which is present in [`DBConnectionManager.java`](HotelReservationSystem/src/com/management/DBConnectionManager.java)

 ## 🛠️ Database Setup: